Thinkful/thinkful-curriculum-starter-files/iain-notes/unit_3/4_code_along/pets_code_along.rst

-interface with our class through public methods, then we know which parts of class we can redo at anytime without affecting *any* code outside of class, so long as the interfaces of our public methods are maintained: IE they must accept the same arguments and return the same values.
+interface with our class through public methods, then we know which parts of class we can redo at anytime without affecting *any* code outside of class, so long as the interfaces of our public methods are maintained: i.e. they must accept the same arguments and return the same values.
 This principle is called encapsulation, and is an important part of good object oriented design.

 In Python, a commonly used convention is to preface our internal private methods and attributes with an underscore to indicate that they should be "considered private".
-This gives us a nice visual indicator that if we are calling or using those from outside our class, something is wrong.
+This gives us a clear visual indicator that if we are calling or using those from outside our class, something is wrong.
 So we'll name our top level methods "search" and "add_pet".

-Another good convention that goes in hand with this is to give our public methods detailed doc strings indicating what they expect in arguments ("preconditions") and what they will return or do ("postconditions").
+Another good convention that goes in hand with this is to give our public methods detailed doc strings indicating what they expect in arguments and any other expectations that must be fulfilled for them to work ("preconditions") and what they will return or do ("postconditions").
 This describes our public interface, and once we've got that figured out, we should nail it down and keep it still.
 This process is sometimes called "freezing the API".
 Once that has